 - 1. New Buildings and Major Renovations - a.
-Projects will utilize the versions of the CBC energy efficiency standards and of LEED-BD+C that are in effect at the time of the first submittal of "Preliminary Plans" (design development drawings and outline specifications) as defined in the State Administrative Manual.3 - b.
-If eligible, all new buildings and major renovations (as defined in III.A) will register with the Savings By Design program to document compliance with the requirement to outperform CBC energy efficiency standards by at least 20%. - c.
+Projects will utilize the versions of the CBC energy efficiency standards and of LEED-BD+C that are in effect at the time of the first submittal of "Preliminary Plans" (design development drawings and outline specifications) as defined in the State Administrative Manual. - b.
+If eligible, all new buildings and major renovations (as defined in III.A) will register with the Savings By Design program in order to document compliance with the requirement to outperform CBC energy efficiency standards by at least 20%. - c.
 Projects other than acute care facilities that opt to use energy performance targets for compliance with III.A.1.a. will at a minimum use the whole-building energy performance target listed below that corresponds to the year of the project's budget approval. - i.
-The whole-building energy performance target is expressed as a percentage of the sum of the Annual Electricity and Annual Thermal targets (converted to kBtu/gsf-yr) as developed for UC Building 1999 Energy Benchmarks by Campus, in Sahai, et al. 2014 and updated with a new "100% Lab Space" use type in the spreadsheet 2016 Whole-Building Quantitative Energy Performance Targets (2020 update).4 d.
-Projects will report their target energy use and how much they anticipate exceeding the CBC energy-efficiency standards (campuses), ASHRAE 90.1 -2010 (Health Locations), or the UC Building Benchmarks at plan phase (P-Phase) approval.
-This information will be confirmed with modeled energy
+The whole-building energy performance target is expressed as a percentage of the sum of the Annual Electricity and Annual Thermal targets (converted to kBtuTU/gsf-yr) published as Table 1, as developed for UC Building 1999 Energy Benchmarks by Campus, in Sahai, et al. 2014. and updated with a new "100% Lab Space" use type in the spreadsheet 2016 Whole-Building Quantitative Energy Performance Targets (2020 update).
+10